-All prior incidences or dispute resolution committee reviews will be used in determining the above recommendations that may have incurred before these guidelines were implemented.
-If decisions of committee are not followed this will lead to immediate suspension of offender and all family members from active participation until requirements are met.
+If decisions of the Dispute Resolution Committee or designates are not followed this will lead to immediate suspension of offender and all family members from active participation until requirements are met.

 Any player, coach, parent or official, volunteer/executive member who brings legal action against the CMHA before observing their right of appeal offered by the organization shall be deemed to have relinquished all playing or participation rights until such action has been resolved.